-The Office of Disability Services, located in the Counseling Center, provides academic and personal support to full- and part-time undergraduate students with diagnosed learning disabilities, attention deficit/hyperactivity disorders, hearing, visual and mobility-related impairments, medical conditions, psychological disabilities and temporary disabilities.
-Services for students may include, but are not limited to, academic accommodations; coaching on time management/organizational skills and test-taking strategies; faculty notification; academic advising and early registration.
-Students interested in receiving services must register with the office and provide appropriate documentation and are strongly encouraged to contact Disability Services as early in their academic careers as possible To receive additional information, contact the Assistant Director of Disability Services at 781.891.2274.
+The Office of Disability Services provides academic and personal support to full- and part-time students with diagnosed learning disabilities, Attention Deficit/Hyperactivity Disorder, hearing, visual and mobility-related impairments, medical conditions, psychological disabilities and temporary disabilities.
+Services for students may include, but are not limited to, academic accommodations; coaching on time management/organizational skills and test-taking strategies; faculty notification; and academic advising.
+Students interested in receiving services must register with the office and provide appropriate documentation.
+Students are also strongly encouraged to contact the Office of Disability Services as early in their academic careers as possible.

+To receive additional information, contact the Senior Assistant Director of Disability Services at 781.891.2004.